 Have you ever heard of the saying “First impressions matter the most”?
 In case of B2B cold calling, this is very true.
 Moreover, having a strong opening line can make you feel more secure as a caller and open the conversation into several directions.

 Research shows that almost 31% of salespeople start their calls by asking “Is this a good time?”.
 What do you think about this as an opener?

 As mentioned before, listening is one of the most important skills a business development representative can have.
 Contrary to the popular belief, B2B cold calling and B2B sales in general are about offering prospects value by resolving their issues.
 But, to resolve issues, you first have to find out what they are and how they affect your prospects.

 Don’t push it

-One of the most perpetuated myths are the ones about pushy salesmen and their effectiveness.
+The most perpetuated myths are the ones about pushy salesmen and their effectiveness.
 In general, 50% of prospects think that salespeople are too pushy.
-The pushing tactic might work in B2C sales, although it is once again not the best way to approach building of customer relationships.
+The pushing tactic might work in B2C sales, although it is once again not the best way to approach building customer relationships.
 However, in B2B cold calling, it is also valuable to drop the prospect.

 After all, it is better to keep your prospects’ positive impact about you and your company since they might need your product or services later on.

 Asking the right questions is absolutely essential in B2B cold calling.
 You are limited in time, and so are your prospects.
 Therefore, sit down with your team, experiment and research about the best types of questions.
 Also, check out SPIN selling questions.

 Are you aware of the fact that prospects can detect if you’re smiling over the phone?
 Not only that, but tone and voice can make a lot of difference during B2B cold calling.
 No one wants to feel like just another number on your list, so make sure to stay positive and respectful.